Fall Maintenance Tips for Your Home's Exterior

 - Hose your air conditioner's outside condenser unit.
 Do not cover the unit but shield the fan housing by placing a piece of 1/2? plywood over the top fan venting and hold it in place with a couple of bricks.

 - Dig up any tree saplings you discover growing along the walls of your house.
 If you don't do it now when they're small, they'll be much bigger by next fall, with deeper roots that might begin to slowly damage the home's foundation.

+- Clean your rain gutters and downspouts and make sure they drain away from your home.
 Gutters should be inspected once during the fall at the very least, and if your home is surrounded by leafy trees, they should be inspected frequently until all leaves have fallen.
-If a clog is found, remove whatever is responsible for the clog immediately.
 Clogged gutters will cause excess snow and water to spill over the side and onto the ground, creating slippery patches and exposing your home's foundation to potential seepage damage.

+- Turn off the external water lines.
 Because water expands as it freezes, it's important that all external water lines are shut off before colder weather arrives.
-This means removing garden hoses from their faucets and draining them as well as the pipes themselves.
-Water mains that service the outside of the home should be shut off at this time, and if the home is equipped with a sprinkler system, it's important to hire a licensed contractor to come and blow out the system for the season.
+This means removing garden hoses from their faucets and draining them as well as the pipes themselves, and blowing out the sprinkler system if you have one.
+Water mains that service the outside of the home should be shut off at this time as well.

 This list of fall yard work chores might seem like a lot at first glance, but many of them take just a few minutes to accomplish.
 If you can carve out a few hours over the weekend, you can run through your fall yard maintenance surprisingly quickly when you have a plan to follow.
 Not only will you prepare your yard for the long winter, you'll help prevent time-consuming, and potentially expensive, damage to your home by being proactive and knocking out your fall yardwork before the snow and ice sets in.